qlpqlp/dogecoin-core-docs/src/en/doc/build-macos.md

-# Building Dogecoin Core on MacOS #
+# Building dogecoin-qt 1.14 on MacOS #

 Tested on MacOs Ventura and Sonoma on Intel (x86_64) and Apple Silicon (arm64) macs.